 Fair use may be an exception allowing you to use copyrighted images, but chances are you’ll be in for a discussion or possibly find your site taken down by your host if the copyright holder disagrees.
 Unfortunately, there are no significant cases that establish hard-and-fast rules when it comes to fair use and images used on the Internet.

-However, photographers and graphic artists often make a living from selling or licensing their work and if we all just poached what we wanted, we’d be circumventing not only the law but also interfering with their right to control how they distribute their images.
+However, photographers and graphic artists often make a living from selling or licensing their work and if we all just poached what we wanted, we’d be circumventing the law and interfering with their right to control how they distribute their images.

 Copyright fair use has been fought over when it comes to using words and images in print publications.
 The Internet, though, is still very much in its infancy when it comes to fair use guidance.